herrera-ignacio/algorithms/ds/trees/b-trees/README.md

 The simplest B-tree occurs when $t = 2$.
 Every internal node has either 2, 3 or 4 children, and we have a **2-3-4 tree**.
 In practice, however,much larger values of $t$ yield B-trees with smaller height.

+## Comparison with Red-Black Trees

+* B-trees **nodes may have many children**.
+That is, the *"branching factor"* of a B-tree can be quite large, although it usually depends on characteristics of the disk unit tested.

+* B-trees are similar to red-black trees in that **every n-node B-tree has height $O(lg n)$**.
+  Therefore, we can also use B-trees to implement many dynamic-set operations in time $O(lg n)$.

+* The keys in node `x` serve as diving points separating the range of keys handled by `x` into `x.n + 1` sub ranges, each handled by one child of `x`.
+When searching for a key in a B-tree, we make an `(x.n + 1)`-way decision based on comparisons with the `x.n` keys stored at node `x`.

 ## The height of a B-tree

 The number of disk accesses required for most operations on a B-tree is proportional to the height of the B-tree.